weswong/MalKinID/README.md

 This will generate several outputs that contain the simulated distributions for each pairwise combination in the tree as a json file.
 For the r_total distributions, the json is a one level dictionary where the keys of the first layer describes the examined comparisons (which by default simply combine the names of the node.
 For the other features (simulation_ibd_segment_max and simulation_ibd_n_segment), the json is a two layer dictionary where the first key describes the comparison, and the second layer the chromosome.

-These raw simulation outputs can be fit to the components of the pseudolikelihood by adapting the first few code cells of http://localhost:8888/notebooks/notebooks/Likelihood_functions_simulation.ipynb.
+These raw simulation outputs can be fit to the components of the pseudolikelihood by adapting the first few code cells of [http://localhost:8888/notebooks/notebooks/Likelihood_functions_simulation.ipynb](https://github.com/weswong/MalKinID/blob/main/sims/distribution_fitting_template.ipynb).
 This code assumes that all the simulation results are in a common directory.
 The task is to consolidate the simulation results for each feature into a single dictionary that aggregates the results from all simulation iterations.
 Once aggregated, the code will fit the components of the pseudolikelihood model to the raw data using the following functions: fit_beta (r_total), create_pdfs (max IBD segment block), and calc_seg_count_pmf(n_segment_distribution).
+These can be dumped into a dill file to be loaded later.

-These results are then integrated into the Sim class to as components of the likelihood function.
+These results are then integrated into the Sim class as components of the likelihood function to begin performing classification.
+The most likely classification is defined as the one that has the highest pseudolikelihood.